Mintygadhok/abletrace-lab-docs/Section_6.md

 Section 5 was also rebuilt whole, verified by count: 20 traps, 14 rebuild items, 75 entries, zero lost.

+---

-### S79 — INFRASTRUCTURE AND HISTORY (Jul 21, 2026)
+### S79 — TWO THREADS, AND THE HOUSE FINALLY GOT ITS SHAPE (Jul 21–22, 2026)

+The longest documentation session of the run, and the only one worked across TWO PARALLEL THREADS. ⚠ NEITHER THREAD SAW THE OTHER WHILE RUNNING.
+Both were internally consistent; neither was complete.
+That is worth recording as its own small lesson — it is the accumulation failure arriving through a new door, and it was caught only because the two records were read side by side at close.

-Section 3B was built — eleven blocks covering everything the app runs on.
+**THREAD A — INFRASTRUCTURE AND HISTORY.** Section 3B was built — eleven blocks covering everything the app runs on.
 Section 6 (this document) was built from old Section C.

 ```
 ⚠ THE METHOD CHANGED MID-SESSION, AND THE CHANGE MATTERS.
 The plan was